-Namma Bengaluru Foundation on January 23, 2018, submitted its formal objections to the draft Revised Master Plan 2031.
-This was further to a series of interactions and inputs NBF had with various Urban Planners, Experts, Resident Welfare Association and individuals.
+Namma Bengaluru Foundation on January 23,2018, submitted its formal objections to the draft Revised Master Plan 2031.
+This was further to a series of interactions & inputs NBF had with various Urban Planners, Experts, Resident Welfare Association and individuals.

 There are multiple errors (whether cartographic or not is a mystery) in the draft RMP 2031 like roads shown to go over lakes, misnaming of lakes, wrong road widths indicated, missing public spaces and tanks and dubious marking of drainage systems.